andywwright/ESP32-mono/README.md

 __NOTE:__ Configuration has been simplified a bit, primarily change options in [`CMakeLists.txt`](https://github.com/grblHAL/ESP32/blob/master/main/CMakeLists.txt) to enable/disable.
 Configuration of options in _my_machine.h_ is turned off in _CMakeLists.txt_ by default due to this.

+### Debugging Modbus RTU

+Define `DEBUGOUT` in `main/grbl/config.h` to enable verbose logging of Modbus RTU communication.
+When active the driver prints transmitted and received frames as well as timeout and exception events over the debug serial port.

+Use a secondary serial connection to capture the debug output.

 ---